Who is Arsenal captain? Unai Emery confirms Granit Xhaka as new skipper as leadership group revealed | Goal.com

 The midfielder, who has already captained the Switzerland national team, was chosen ahead of Pierre-Emerick Aubameyang, Hector Bellerin, Alexandre Lacazette and Mesut Ozil to wear the armband.

-The 27-year-old has made over a hundred appearances for the club since he signed from Borussia Monchengladbach in 2016, where he helped them to the FA Cup in his first season, and came out ahead of his fellow Gunners in a blind ballot conducted by the squad at the Emirates Stadium.
+The 27-year-old has made over 100 appearances for the club since he signed from Borussia Monchengladbach in 2016 and came out ahead of his fellow Gunners in a blind ballot conducted by the squad at the Emirates Stadium.

 Regarding his sceptics, he added: "I spoke with him, [and] we want to change that opinion [of him].